SEMICeu/SDK-Solid/README.md

 The demo is a React application built in Typescript and compiled in Javascript.

-In order to reuse the SDK, the demo includes it first as [dependency](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/package.json#L13), so then the application can reuse certain functions, see [App.tsx-Line2](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/src/App.tsx#L2), and directly call them, see [App.tsx-Line86](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/src/App.tsx#L86)
+In order to reuse the SDK, the demo includes it first as [dependency](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/package.json#L13), so then the application can reuse certain functions, see [App.tsx-Line2](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/src/App.tsx#L2), and directly call them, see for example [App.tsx-Line86](https://github.com/SEMICeu/SDK-Solid/blob/main/demo/src/App.tsx#L86)